Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task02_Defang_URL/readme.md

 **Your task is:**<br>

-1. input this information into Copilot Pilot.
+1. Fetch DNS information into Copilot Pilot Context session.
 2. Extract only the URLs from this file.
 3. Use the MDTI reputation score Skill to assess these URLs.
 4. Identify URLs with scores exceeding 75.